emacsattic/hs/README.md

 **Developing**

-* Patches welcome, but do it in a dev branch, not the master branch
+* Patches welcome, but do it in a dev branch, not the master branch.
-* Not interested in "I fixed indentation and removed whitespace/I refactored X" patches at the moment.
-Only commit hunks related to a real bugfix or new feature change.
-* Please make small, isolated patches and preferably open a ticket and associate your commit(s) with the ticket so that we have a history trace.
+* Please make small, isolated patches and preferably open a ticket and associate your commit(s) with the ticket, or a pull request, so that we have a history trace.
 * Make sure your patches work with `emacs -Q -l examples/init.el`, this is a good test to check you're not making any assumptions and devs and users can still try and test easily.